edwin-finance/docs/core-concepts/protocol-abstraction.md

 For a detailed understanding of the action system, refer to the [Action System](action-system.md) documentation.
 ## Multichain by Design

-Protocol abstraction in Edwin extends across multiple blockchain networks.
+Protocol abstraction in edwin extends across multiple blockchain networks.
 The same commands work consistently across different chains, abstracting away the complexity of:
 - Chain-specific transaction formats
 - Different consensus mechanisms
 - Varying gas models